Whether you’re a new or experienced cyclist, finding a good pair of mountain bike shoes is important.

 The Giro Cylinder is a comfortable, lightweight, and breathable shoe that provides a great deal of versatility.

-It doesn’t matter if you’re riding on an XC singletrack, or you’re weaving through the tree lines, the Giro Cylinder will provide you with the support you need.
+It doesn’t matter if you’re riding on an XC singletrack or you’re weaving through the tree lines, and the Giro Cylinder will provide you with the support you need.

-The shoe has a lightweight upper construction and is made of a combination of synthetic leather and mesh, making it breathable.
+The shoe has a lightweight upper construction and is made of synthetic leather and mesh, making it breathable.
 It also has reinforcement on the toe and heel that will protect you from debris.

-It also accommodates steel toe spikes, giving you the ability to get extra grip in adverse conditions.
-The BOA single BOA dial and front velcro strap provides you with a snug yet comfortable fit.
+It also accommodates steel toe spikes, giving you the ability to get an extra grip in adverse conditions.
+The BOA single BOA dial and front velcro strap provide you with a snug yet comfortable fit.

 Finally, Giro offers a one year warranty on the product.
 So, if anything breaks with the shoe, you can get it replaced.

 If you’re looking for a shoe that is used by professional mountain bikers all around the world, the Shimano S-Phyre XC9 is the shoe for you.

 They’re popular because they’re incredibly lightweight, and provide excellent pedaling efficiency.
 However, that’s not the only thing that’s important to professionals; they also need to be comfortable.
 They have a perforated upper that provides breathability and a good fit.

 The shoe is constructed with a one-piece upper that is made from Teijin synthetic material.
 This material is water-resistant, which is very important for cross country cyclists.